-To show ads to site visitors in the EU, you have to install a GDPR consent banner.
-We’ve made this easy for you with our AdRoll Group GDPR banner, but you can also use outside banner tools.
-If you choose to submit a banner, you’ll need to wait a few days for AdRoll Group to approve.
+To show ads to site visitors in the EU, you have to install a cookie consent tool.
+We’ve made this easy for you with our AdRoll Group Cookie Consent Tool, but you can also use outside consent tools.
+If you choose to submit an external consent tool, you’ll need to wait a few days for AdRoll Group to approve.

 While we don’t currently endorse any specific tool, we want to provide guidance on how best to set up these tools to work with our services.

 Legal Disclaimer: We can’t tell you exactly what to write or how to present it to your users - it will depend on the vendors and services you work with and the choices you wish to present to users navigating your site.
 What follows are recommendations that we consider to be appropriate to work with AdRoll Group.
 As there aren’t clear regulations around cookie consent tools, these guidelines may change over time to reflect updated best practices.
 This is not legal advice and you should check with your own internal teams and your lawyers to on your overall cookie consent solution.

 Install the Silktide consent tool

 Visit the cookie consent site for the code and to customize your banner.
 Here are our recommended AdRoll Group compliant settings: